dahliamalkhi/dahliamalkhi.github.io/_pages/about.md

 # Short bio

-Dr. Malkhi is a Professor in the Department of Computer Science of UCSB since 2024, where shes is heading the [Foundations of Financial Technology ("FifTech") lab](https://fiftech.cs.ucsb.edu/).
+Dr. Malkhi is a Professor in the Department of Computer Science of UCSB since 2024, where she is heading the [Foundations of Financial Technology ("FifTech") lab](https://fiftech.cs.ucsb.edu/).

 Dr. Malkhi's work over two decades brought scientific innovation into fruition in several industrial leadership positions.
 Currently, Malkhi serves as a Distinguished Scientist of [Chainlink Labs](https://chainlinklabs.com/), and a consultant to [Espresso Systems](https://www.espressosys.com/), [Nubit](https://www.nubit.org/), and [Spacecoin](https://www.nubit.org/).